-CHS.
-EHS.
-NHS 9, 10, 11, 12 1.0 Credit Prerequisite: Completion of eighth grade orchestra or by audition for new students
+Prerequisite: Completion of 8th grade orchestra or by audition for new students

-Primarily a string orchestra with some full orchestra experience, this course is intended to enhance Emphasize will include individualized instruction. musicianship, listening and performance skills, theory, the study of two octave major and minor scales, and performing music which contains shifting, advanced bowing techniques, and vibrato.
+Primarily a string orchestra with some full orchestra experience, this course is intended to enhance individualized instruction.
+Emphasize will include musicianship, listening and performance skills, theory, the study of two octave major and minor scales, and performing music which contains shifting, advanced bowing techniques, and vibrato.
 Attendance is required at concert performances, which include school programs and orchestra festivals.